boehm-florian/K-means/README.md

 quality reports that can be shared with an audience.
 - **ggplot2:** ggplot2 is a system for declaratively creating graphics, based on The Grammar of Graphics.
+- **gridExtra:** Provides a number of user-level functions to work with "grid" graphics, notably to arrange multiple grid-based plots on a page, and draw tables.
 We suppress the warning for the *pacman* library because the message that the package was built under a different R-versions should not bother the user by beeing displayed on the console in red.
 Then the required packages are loaded